Hi everyone. Hope you are all surviving the

 truck coming at them

 as well - very lucky lads, and the Eagle.... just flew away!
-The truck limped
+The truck

 off with a totally